Brad Baker (racing driver)

 Brad Baker (born August 3, 1974) is an American professional stock car racing driver.
-He has raced in the NASCAR Nationwide Series, making 52 starts with a best finish of 13th, coming at Nashville Superspeedway in 2001.
+He has raced in the NASCAR Nationwide Series, making 52 starts with a best finish of thirteenth, coming at Nashville Superspeedway in 2001.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)